AustinWise/smeagol/README.md

   filesystem, but Gollum can read directly from bare Git repos.
 It would be nice to support both.
 * Consider a fancier web app framework than Hyper.
+* Consider supporting markup formats other than Markdown.

 ## Why Rust, please tell me more about why you love Rust